dgcfung/react-router-news/README.md

 ## 1. React-Router & Seed Data
 - Move the `data` folder in the root of your repo into your `news-app/src/` folder
-- We're building this app first with the provided data in [`/data/seed.js`](/data/seed.js).
+- We're building this app first with the seed data in [`/data/`](/data).
 - Create your routes in your App component
-- Create a component for All News
+- Create a component for Business News
-- Create a component of Top News
+- Create a component of Bitcoin News

 ## 2. Adding the API